Table Of Contents

 In this blog post, we will explore the fascinating world of polycarbonate, its unique properties, applications, and the reasons why it has become an indispensable material in the Australian market.

-The Birth of Polycarbonate
+The birth of polycarbonate

 Many individuals wonder what polycarbonate is?
 Polycarbonate, often called PC, was first synthesised in 1953 by Dr Hermann Schnell and Dr Hermann Bottenbruch at Bayer AG, a German chemical company.
 The initial intention was to develop a heat-resistant material for military applications.